KieranBond/Kieranbond.github.io/_posts/2019-04-04-mini-spotify.md

 * I wanted this product myself
 * A chance to get some experience with WPF and XAML
-* A nice opportunity to get comfortable using an API
+* A nice opportunity to get comfortable using a new API
 * Something fun and fresh

 I'll be working on this project when I have more features I want to implement, or at the least until I'm happy with it.